Jennifer J.L. Brun, K.C.*

 - Chun v.
 Dr. Daher and Dr. Lo (18 May 2010), Vancouver 09-25968 (B.C.P.C.)

-*BCCA Registrar Timothy Outerbridge requested consent for materials prepared for hearing of Elliott v.
+*BCCA Registrar Timothy Outerbridge requested consent for materials prepared for the hearing of Elliott v.
 McCliggot to be posted publicly on the BCCA website as a precedent to assist counsel in complying with the Act and Rules.

 Jury trials of note are as follows: